marmelab/react-admin/docs/Tutorial.md

 );
 ```

-You can now adjust the `<PostEdit>` component to disable the edition of the primary key (`id`), place it first, use the user `name` instead of the user `id` in the reference, and use a longer text input for the `body` field, as follows:
+You can now adjust the `<PostEdit>` component to disable the edition of the primary key (`id`), place it first, and use a longer text input for the `body` field, as follows:

 ```diff
 // in src/posts.js